 Originally from Nashville, Tennessee, Andrew is a 2020 graduate with a Bachelors of Business Administration degree in Marketing and Communication Strategy from the University of Mississippi.
 In his time as a student there, Andrew was a Volunteer Student Worker for the Ole Miss Baseball team in data analytics, as well as a Gameday Student Worker for the Ole Miss Athletics Marketing and Fan Experience Department.
 Andrew also has experience working with Perfect Game as a Scout and Field Manager, the Cincinnati Reds as a Youth Academy Intern, and the Columbus Blue Jackets as a Fan Development Intern.
 As the MLB Scout Liaison this season, Andrew hopes to continue to gain experience to start a career in scouting or player development, and looks forward to spending his first summer on the Cape.

 Clubhouse/ Grounds Intern

-Mike is returning for his seventh year with the Commodores.
+Mike is returning for his eighth year with the Commodores.
 He was a batboy for four years before taking on the role of Clubhouse Intern two years ago.
 He and his family enjoy hosting players.
-Mike is currently a junior at Xaverian Brothers High School in Westwood, Massachusetts, where he manages the varsity baseball team.
-He plays baseball, hockey, and golf, and works as a hockey referee.
-This year Mike is expanding his role and taking on more field duties.
+Mike is currently a rising Sophomore at Assumption University.
+During his high school years at Xaverian Brothers in Westwood, Massachusetts, he managed the varsity baseball team.
+He enjoys playing baseball, hockey, and golf, and works as a hockey referee.

 Game Day Operations Interns